FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_miscellaneousConfiguration/t_st_miscellaneousOptions.md

 ### Modify the HTML files

 1. Edit the copied HTML files.
 You can translate or modify the files.
-    For additional information about editing the HTML pages and the default locale, see <a href="../../../operations_menu/c_st_standardbrowserclient#Customiz" class="MCXref xref">Customize a web client</a>.
+    For additional information about editing the HTML pages and the default locale, see [Customize a web client](../../../operations_menu/c_st_standardbrowserclient#Customiz).
 2. Select **Setup > Miscellaneous** and view the *Miscellaneous Options* pane.
 3. Select one of the templates from the **HTML Template** field and click **Apply**.